Itheff/aeronautica-atc-cmd/README.md

 # About this Repository
 This repository is a collection of two services.
-The first is a website that I am creating in case the main Aeronautica ATC website at [atc.flysan.xyz](https://atc.flysan.xyz) is ever depreciated or shut down.
+The first is a website that I am creating in case the main Aeronautica ATC website at [atc.flysan.xyz](https://atc.flysan.xyz) is ever depreceated or shut down.
 The second is a Python tkinter project that generates PDC clearances for controllers.

 ## Aeronautica ATC